Why Today’s Conservatives Are Useless Debaters

 Even more fatuous is the attempt to link Democratic presidents to interwar fascist leaders because they all favored social security.
 Needless to say, Republicans who make this spurious argument are not about to repeal FDR’s measure—or the even more extensive federal intrusions into our lives since FDR’s presidency.
 Republican news sites have gone viral trying to score points against the Democrats by underlining the fact that Margaret H. Sanger, who was a eugenicist as well as a birth control advocate, was a founder of Planned Parenthood.
 What these partisans don’t mention is that a quintessentially Republican family, the Bushes, were longtime generous supporters of the same organization.
 And regarding another implausible GOP debating point, let me say for the millionth time: Contrary to what Republican commentators say nonstop every January, Martin Luther King never opposed affirmative action.
 The slain civil rights leader spoke vigorously in defense of that policy.

-If History as some say consists of tricks being played by the living on the dead, perhaps conservative movement publicists should stop these old tired games and start giving their people an edge.
-Until then they can’t expect to win any real debates.
+Perhaps conservative movement publicists should stop these old tired games and start giving their side an edge they can work with, with people who can mount a coherent argument, and know how to win.
+Until then they can’t expect to best anyone, even interns, in any debates, anytime soon.

 Paul Gottfried is Raffensperger Professor of Humanities Emeritus at Elizabethtown College, where he taught for twenty-five years.
 He is a Guggenheim recipient and a Yale PhD.
 He writes for many websites and scholarly journals and is the author of thirteen books, most recently Fascism: Career of a Concept and Revisions and Dissents.
 His books have been translated into multiple languages and seem to enjoy special success in Eastern Europe.